 The doctrine set out in Hopkinson v.
 Rolt was extended somewhat in West v.
-Williams.6 The facts of that case are somewhat complicated and it is sufficient to note that the prior mortgage (which was not actually first in time, but took priority because the mortgagee was the first to give notice to the trustees) was for the immediate payment of £2,297 and for the future payment of £200 per annum for five years.
+Williams.6 The facts of that case are somewhat complicated and it is sufficient to note that the prior mortgage (which was not actually first in time, but took priority because the mortgagee was the first to give notice to the trustees) was for the immediate payment of $\pounds 2,297$ and for the future payment of $\pounds 200$ per annum for five years.
 The prior mortgagees, the defendants, subsequently received notice of a second mortgage.
-Nevertheless the defendants continued to advance the £200 per annum as they felt that they were obligated to do so by the terms of their mortgage agreement.
+Nevertheless the defendants continued to advance the $\pounds 200$ per annum as they felt that they were obligated to do so by the terms of their mortgage agreement.
 The second mortgagee, the plaintiff, claimed priority over the advances made after notice of his mortgage. and his contentions were upheld by the Court of Appeal.
 The defendants had attempted to distinguish Hopkinson v.
 Rolt by alleging that they

 Id., at 476.
 4 Thom, The Canadian Torrens System, 553 (2nd Ed.).
 5 Hopkins v.
 Rolt, supra n.
 1, actually decided that there could be no tacking where there was notice of the intervening encumbrance.
 But it implicitely held that tacking would be allowed when there was no notice given prior to the future advance.
 It is this latter aspect of the decision which is hereafter referred to as the doctrine of Hopkins v.
 Rolt.
-6 (1899)), 1 Ch.
+6 (1899), 1 Ch.
 132 (C.A.).

-were under a contractual obligation to advance the £200, whereas in the Rolt case the subsequent advances were voluntary.
+were under a contractual obligation to advance the $\pounds 200$ , whereas in the Rolt case the subsequent advances were voluntary.
 Lindley, M. R., dismissed this contention by stating that the obligation was extinguished when the mortgagor gave a second mortgage on the property, thereby impairing the security: "Whatever prevents the Mortgagor from giving to the first mortgagee the agreed security for his further advances releases the first mortgagee from his obligation to make them."6a Chitty.
 L. J., stated: 7

 The principle on which these decisions are founded appears to me that a Mortgagee cannot obtain a charge on the property which is no longer the Mortgagor's to charge, and which the Mortgagee knows at the time he makes the advances is no longer the property of the Mortgagor.
+No charge arises for a further advances is no longer the property of the Motigger.
 No charge arises for a further advance until it is actually made.
 This principle is plain and simple and based on natural justice and fair dealing.
 If this be the principle (which I think it is), the covenant to make further advances creates no difficulty-and for this reason: The covenant is to make the further advances on the security of the property, and inasmuch as the Mortgagor has by his own act deprived himself of the power to give the stipulated security, no action for damages would lie on the covenant.